ljw1004/csharpspec/csharp/delegates.md

 ## Delegate invocation

 C# provides special syntax for invoking a delegate.
 When a non-null delegate instance whose invocation list contains one entry is invoked, it invokes the one method with the same arguments it was given, and returns the same value as the referred to method.
-(See §7.6.5.3 for detailed information on delegate invocation.)
+(See [Delegate invocations](expressions.md#delegate-invocations) for detailed information on delegate invocation.)
 If an exception occurs during the invocation of such a delegate, and that exception is not caught within the method that was invoked, the search for an exception catch clause continues in the method that called the delegate, as if that method had directly called the method to which that delegate referred.

 Invocation of a delegate instance whose invocation list contains multiple entries proceeds by invoking each of the methods in the invocation list, synchronously, in order.
 Each method so called is passed the same set of arguments as was given to the delegate instance.
-If such a delegate invocation includes reference parameters (§10.6.1.2), each method invocation will occur with a reference to the same variable; changes to that variable by one method in the invocation list will be visible to methods further down the invocation list.
+If such a delegate invocation includes reference parameters ([Reference parameters](classes.md#reference-parameters)), each method invocation will occur with a reference to the same variable; changes to that variable by one method in the invocation list will be visible to methods further down the invocation list.
 If the delegate invocation includes output parameters or a return value, their final value will come from the invocation of the last delegate in the list.

 If an exception occurs during processing of the invocation of such a delegate, and that exception is not caught within the method that was invoked, the search for an exception catch clause continues in the method that called the delegate, and any methods further down the invocation list are not invoked.